 Doctoral Program Description & Handbook

-The Department of Educational Psychology (EPSY) has a Ph.D. program in Educational Psychology: Cognition, Instruction and Learning Technology.
+The Department of Educational Psychology (EPSY) has a Ph.D. program in Educational Psychology: Learning Sciences.
 This graduate program is structured to prepare professionals whose primary interests involve issues of thinking and teaching.

-The Ph.D. program in Cognition, Instruction and Learning Technology bridges the gaps among psychological theory, research, and educational practice.
+The Ph.D. program in Learning Sciences bridges the gaps among psychological theory, research, and educational practice.
 Core courses include theories of learning, cognitive processes, quantitative and qualitative research methods, learning technology, and instructional design.

 General Program Considerations

-Although the CILT Ph.D. program is designed to encourage full-time graduate study, several students work part-time in the community.
+Although the Ph.D. program is designed to encourage full-time graduate study, several students work part-time in the community.
 In most cases, these part-time positions are related to the student’s graduate program and consequently may even enhance the student’s skills, professional maturity, and overall educational goals.
-The Department of Educational Psychology has a limited number of graduate assistantships and fellowships for CILT Ph.D. students.
+The Department of Educational Psychology has a limited number of graduate assistantships and fellowships for Learning Sciences Ph.D. students.

-For more information about the Ph.D in Cognition, Instruction, and Learning Technology program, including program goals and admissions criteria, please see the EEPSY-CILT-PhD-Handbook-2020.
+For more information about the Ph.D in Learning Sciences program, including program goals and admissions criteria, please see the PhD-Handbook-2020.

 (Plug-in Requirements: Some content on this website may require the use of a plug-in, such as Adobe Acrobat Viewer.)